nexiality/documentation/userguide/ExecutionDashboardHOWTO.md

 ### Introduction
-Nexial Execution Summary (better known as **Nexial Execution Dashboard**) refers to a feature in Nexial to render a dashboard-like, Web-based report across multiple test executions.
+This is a feature of Nexial to render a dashboard-like, Web-based report across multiple test executions.
 This report helps its reader to visual the high-level execution characteristics over time, which includes:

 *   Number of steps executed per execution or per iteration
 *   Number of steps PASSed per execution or per iteration